-As the world is experiencing more regular and severe floods, storms, fires, as well as other climate-related calamities, it is becoming increasingly clear that the world needs to focus more on adaptative measures to protect its citizens who are most vulnerable to the consequences of climate change.
-This is the current goal of COP27.
+As the world is going through regular and severe floods, storms, fires, as well as other climate-related calamities, it is becoming increasingly clear that the world needs to focus on adaptive measures to protect its citizens who are most vulnerable to the consequences of climate change.
+This is the foremost and current goal of COP27.

-In this blog, we attempt to discuss how EV engines are more sustainable, how the EVs are going for smart choices of charging to avoid grid overload and reduce carbon emissions, and how to clean production solutions can be an apt one in reducing the carbon emission from the lithium batteries.
+In this blog, we are attempting to discuss how EV engines are sustainable, and how the EVs are going for smart choices of charging to avoid grid overload and reduce carbon emissions.
+It further discusses how clean production solutions can be an apt one in reducing the carbon emissions from lithium batteries.

 Internal combustion engines (ICEs) in conventional vehicles are powered by fossil fuels such as diesel and gasoline.
 EVs have one or more electric motors that are driven by rechargeable batteries made of lithium-ion, which are the same batteries that power smartphones, laptops, and computers.

 As EVs do not run-on fossil fuels, they often do not require some of the components found in ICE vehicles.
 The carbon emissions, that were included in the manufacturing and production of these ICE parts, are being lessened to a great extent during the manufacturing of EVs.
 Such a process implies that most EVs do not release carbon and other GHGs, which helps in minimizing air pollution.
 Therefore, pollution from ICE automobiles extends beyond the emissions from the vehicle’s tailpipes.
 This extraction of oil, refining it into gasoline, and then finally distributing it to various gas stations – all contribute significantly to air pollution.